 Research area: Bioremediation with microbial electrolysis cell reactors

 Jinhee Park is a Ph.D. student in the Department of Civil and Environmental Engineering at Princeton University.
 She holds a B.S. from Ewha Womans University and an M.S. from Seoul National University.
-Previous research includes stabilization and reduction in the bioaccessibility of As-contaminated soil through in situ co-precipitation of amorphous iron oxides.
-She is currently interested in a surface modification of iron oxides to improve the Feammox process for field applications of PFAS treatment in groundwater.
+Her research focuses on the modification of Fe oxide surfaces using polyacrylic acid to enhance the in situ application of A6-based PFAS degradation in aquifers and sediments.

 Joel William Strothers joined the group in July 2020.
 He is a Ph.D. student in the Department of Civil and Environmental Engineering at Princeton University.
 He earned a B.S. from CUNY Medgar Evers College in Environmental Science and a minor in Mathematics.
 During his full-time undergraduate studies, Joel worked as a part-time Chemistry Laboratory Technician Adjunct while also serving as a Senior Undergraduate Researcher.
 Joel focused on advanced biofuel research where he analyzed the mechanisms of green fuel in order to identify cleaner fuel with less undesirable by-products.
 Over the course of his undergraduate career, Joel’s participation and contributions to his laboratory research team led to seven scientific publications.
 In addition to in-house research, Joel also participated in both domestic and international internships, including internships at NASA Goddard Space Flight Center, NOAA Crest, REU University of Maine, Monserrat, Malaysia, American Green Fuels, Rutgers University, and Meadowlands Environmental Research Institute (MERI).
 In his spare time, Joel enjoys mentoring, volunteering tutoring services, and being an advocate in public health initiatives.
 He volunteered in both Ghana and Panama where he erected mobile healthcare stations for underserved communities.
 In recognition of his civic contributions, Joel received two award citations from the Brooklyn Borough President and Brooklyn Senator for Outstanding Service for Community Enrichment.